September 11, 2025

 Mutual fund taxation in India is no longer something you can judge only by hearing "equity" or "debt."
 The actual answer often depends on fund structure, purchase date, sale date, and in some cases whether the units are listed or unlisted.

-• Non-equity funds not covered by Section 50AA: Long-term treatment now broadly depends on whether the units are listed or unlisted
+• Non-equity funds not covered by Section 50AA: Long-term treatment depends on whether units are listed (12 months) or unlisted (24 months)

-• SIP investors: Each instalment has its own tax clock and FIFO applies on redemption
+• SIP and SWP investors: Each instalment and each withdrawal is assessed separately; FIFO applies on redemption

-• All investors: Filing ITR on time is necessary if you want to carry forward capital losses
+• All investors: Filing ITR on time is necessary to carry forward capital losses

 FAQs